CognisynAI/Mission/README.md

   Cloud-Based Data Handling: Leverage cloud computing to handle the extensive data processing requirements, ensuring smooth gameplay even with      detailed geospatial data.

-  By incorporating multidimensional geospatial data from sources like BlackShark.ai, the simulation game can provide an exceptionally realistic, immersive platform, enabling players to deeply understand and engage with the challenges of creating a Bill of Rights for Nature and Humans in the AI Era.
+  By incorporating multidimensional geospatial data from sources e.g BlackShark.ai, the simulation game can provide an exceptionally realistic, immersive platform, enabling players to deeply understand and engage with the challenges of creating a Bill of Rights for Nature and Humans in the AI Era.